 If you want to do an exchange semester at a partner university, there are certain guidelines you should follow.
 Please find below a brief overview, while more details regarding each step can be found in the Study Abroad Manual.
-The registration software to be used, Mobility Online, is explained in more detail in this manual (both manuals will be integrated into one in the future).
+The registration software to be used, Mobility Online, is explained in more detail in faculty of ET students manual and on the mobility online help site.

 The first step is to find out when and where you want to do part of your studies abroad.
 Take a good look at the Study Abroad Database from UT's International Office and EEMCS partner university list to see what options are there and which university (s) fits you best.